 About Tonsillitis and Tonsil Stones

-Tonsils reside in the back of the throat as “gland-like structures”.
-They contain lymphocytes, which help fight infection.
-The role of tonsils in the immune system is that they act like a net that traps viruses and bacteria.
-When they do their job correctly, they can help keep the body healthy.
-When they do not, they can develop tonsil stones (tonsilloliths) or they can become inflamed, which is called tonsillitis.
-Tonsil stones form when debris hardens and calcifies, getting trapped in the tonsils.
-They are more likely in people who have repeated tonsillitis.
-Tonsil stones may or may not have symptoms, but generally, they can cause white debris, sore throat, bad breath, ear pain, tonsil swelling, and difficulty swallowing.
-Many times, tonsil stones can be removed at home with swabs or salt water gargles.
-Sometimes antibiotics are necessary, but they have side effects and can lead to resistant bacteria.
+Tonsil stones form when debris from the mouth hardens and calcifies, getting trapped in the tonsils.
+They are more likely to develop in people who have experienced repeated cases of tonsillitis.
+Tonsil stones may or may not have symptoms.
+Generally, though, they can cause white debris, sore throat, bad breath, ear pain, tonsil swelling, and difficulty swallowing.
+Many times, tonsil stones can be removed safely and easily at home with the use of swabs or saltwater gargles.
+Sometimes antibiotics are necessary to treat these tonsil stones, but the use of antibiotics is generally not recommended in these situations because they have side effects and can lead to resistant bacteria.1

 Tonsillectomy and Other Surgical Options